Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 One 10′ pipe will make three bows.
 Cut pipe into 3 equal 40″ pieces

-Cut a one inch long notch into one side of the PVC pipe on each end.
+Cut a one-inch long notch into one side of the PVC pipe on each end.
 Next place the knot into the notch.
 Pull tight and make sure the knot is big enough to not slip through.
-A bead can also be tied to the end to keep it from sliping.
+A bead can also be tied to the end to keep it from slipping.

 Pull the string tight along the cut PV pipe and cut sting and tie a knot about 4 1/2 inches from the other end of the pipe.
 Bend the pipe and slip the knot into the other end.

-Wrap a piece of duct tape around each end of the pipe to keep the string from popping out.
+Wrap a piece of duct tape (or electrical tape) around each end of the pipe to keep the string from popping out.

-Place the pipe foam around the middle of the pvc pipe.
+Place the pipe insulation foam around the middle of the PVC pipe.
 Bring edges together and secure on each side with a zip tie.
 Trim the ends of the zip tie close to the handle.

-It takes some practice and patience but they mastered it.
-The bow and arrows kept our Brave girls busy until sunset!
+It takes some practice and patience but these girls mastered it.
+The PVC bow kept our Brave girls busy until sunset!